gagan7git/Udacity_SDCND_1/README.md

 #### <span style="color:red">Cross validation</span>

-Tensorboard instance is launched by running below command to monitor the training and evaluation performance graphs for resnet model. python -m tensorboard.main --logdir experiments/reference/
+Tensorboard instance is launched by running below command to monitor the training and evaluation performance.

+python -m tensorboard.main --logdir experiments/reference/

 The training loss is indicated in orange and the validation loss in blue.